Reconstruction of moir\'{e} lattices in twisted transition metal dichalcogenide bilayers

 We also compare the low-frequency vibrational modes of $1.5^{\circ}$ and $58.5^{\circ}$ tBL$\mathrm{MoS_2}$.
 One of the phason modes \cite{maity2019low} softens significantly and becomes nearly dispersion-less with attributes of a \textit{zero} mode for $58.5^{\circ}$ (Fig.~3d, 3e).
 Such a mode is expected to cause reconstruction of lattices \cite{sun2012surface}.
 Furthermore, with SR we find a soft mode with imaginary frequency for both $1.5^{\circ}$ and $58.5^{\circ}$ (Fig.~3d, 3e).
 The corresponding eigenvector at $\Gamma$, which is localized on $\mathrm{AA/A^\prime B}$, denotes a buckling instability and can be removed without lattice reconstruction.

 During our simulations we find transient structures, such as, distorted hexagon, kagome, etc, which evolve to form the structures shown in Fig~1c,d (SI, Sec.~IV).
-We also simulate a supercell with 100 moir\'{e} lattices allowing significantly large degrees of freedom for lattice reconstruction.
-We find that transient structures with motifs of $>3$ $\mathrm{A^\prime B}$ stackings, nonuniform hexagons with large parallel domain walls are also possible (SI, Sec.~IV).
-The transient structures can be metastable due to the presence of a substrate, strain, etc in an experiment.
-Our study suggests that the highly non-uniform hexagons with complex domain wall structures found in the experiments \cite{weston2019atomic, rosen2020twist} are closely connected to the intrinsic lattice reconstruction as $\theta\gtrsim 58.4^\circ$.
+To investigate entropic effects, we also simulate a supercell with 100 moir\'{e} lattices allowing significantly large degrees of freedom for lattice reconstruction.
+We find that lattice reconstructed structures with motifs of $>3$ $\mathrm{A^\prime B}$ stackings, nonuniform hexagons with parallel domain walls are also possible (SI, Sec.~IV).
+These structures can be metastable due to the presence of a substrate, strain, etc in an experiment.
+These external effects can modify the characteristic angle for the onset of lattice reconstruction.
+Our study suggests that the highly non-uniform hexagons with complex domain wall structures found in the experiments \cite{weston2019atomic, rosen2020twist} are closely connected to the intrinsic lattice reconstruction.
+The ``breathing'' of hexagons in a hexagonal network of domain walls can give rise to distorted hexagons and carry large entropy \cite{riste2012ordering}.
+Our calculations suggest that these effects are realized for a general class of domain wall networks in moir\'{e} materials (Reuleaux triangle to hexagons).